-The measured L{dn} for aircraft noise ranges from 31-42 dB L{dn} per month at the Mt Wellington monitor.
+The measured L{dn} for aircraft noise ranges from 31-42 dB L{dn} per month at the Mt Eden monitor.

-New Zealand Standard NZS 6805 states that areas exposed to noise levels below 55 dB $\rm L{dn}$ are suitable for residential development.
+New Zealand Standard NZS 6805 states that areas exposed to noise levels below 55 dB $L{\rm dn}$ are suitable for residential development.

-The noise levels measured at the Mt Wellington temporary noise monitor in the Central Suburbs is 13-24 dB below this level.
+The noise levels measured at this monitor in the Central Suburbs is 13-24 dB below this level.

-The quarterly L{dn} at this logger has decreased by 1 dB when compared to the same quarter last year (pre-COVID-19).
+The quarterly L{dn} at this logger is the same as the same quarter last year.